sulu/sulu/UPGRADE.md

 );
 ```

-The same is also for the `DoctrineFieldDescriptor`:
+The same is also for the `DoctrineFieldDescriptor`, `DoctrineJoinDescriptor`, ...:

 **Before**